 Cultural activities are also frequent at the neighboring Royal Hawaiian Center, just a few steps from the hotel.
 The open-air stage in the Royal Gardens of the Center is often a venue for free hula shows, concerts, and other events.

-The best value of the Royal Hawaiian though is for those guests who mainly desire peace and quiet without renouncing the advantage of being right in the pulsating heart of Waikiki.
+The best value of the Royal Hawaiian Hotel though is for those guests who mainly desire peace and quiet without renouncing the advantage of being right in the pulsating heart of Waikiki.
 The "green belt" of gardens around the Pink Palace and its seclusion from the highly-trafficked, densely-built urban center, is the majestic element that does the trick.
 As a result, the Royal Hawaiian resort is an oasis of tranquility, despite being located in the heart of the Waikiki district that attracts several million visitors annually.
 But the lobbies, lanais, and gardens of the Royal Hawaiian are never crowded, noisy, or stressful.